hugoalh-studio/ghactions-toolkit-powershell/CONTRIBUTING.md

 ## Deploys, Releases, Tags & Versions

-These are always the works for the maintainers and owners.
+These are always the works of:

+- the maintainers who in this project and repository, and
+- the owner.

+Which are follow the [hxhS (hugoalh & hugoalh Studio) Versioning Guide](https://github.com/hugoalh/hugoalh/blob/main/versioning-guide/main.md).

 ## Discussions